rtshkmr/tp/docs/DeveloperGuide.md

 For brevity, the full command `country note add c/COUNTRY_CODE nt/NOTE_STRING` will be substituted by `country note add`.

-Note that the `AddressBookParser#parseCommand(userInput)` calls `CountryNoteAddCommandParser#parse(userInput)` which in turn parses the user input into a `CountryNote` object, and returns an instance of a `CountryNoteAddCommand` with the `CountryNote` instance passed in as an argument to the constructor of `CountryNoteAddCommand`.
+Note that the `MainParser#parseCommand(userInput)` calls `CountryNoteAddCommandParser#parse(userInput)` which in turn parses the user input into a `CountryNote` object, and returns an instance of a `CountryNoteAddCommand` with the `CountryNote` instance passed in as an argument to the constructor of `CountryNoteAddCommand`.
 Hence, `CountryNoteAddCommand` stores a `CountryNote` object.
 For brevity, the aforementioned sequence of method calls will be excluded from the following sequence diagram.

 ![Country Note Add Sequence Diagram](images/CountryNoteAddSeqDiag.png)